-Prior to being assigned to his current assignment, Maj.
-Gen. Mack served as the Deputy Commander, Pacific Air Forces, Joint Base Pearl Harbor-Hickam, Hawaii and the Deputy Theater Air Component Commander to the Commander, U.S. Pacific Command.
+Prior to his current assignment, Maj.
+Gen. Mack served as the Deputy Commander, Pacific Air Forces, Joint Base Pearl Harbor-Hickam, Hawaii, and the Deputy Theater Air Component Commander to the Commander, U.S. Pacific Command.
 He is a command pilot with more than 3,600 flying hours in the A/OA-10A/C, F-15E, F-16C/D, T-38A/C and T-37, and has combat tours in operations Desert Shield, Desert Storm, Southern Watch and Enduring Freedom.

-1984 Bachelor of Science, Electrical Engineering, University of New Hampshire, Durham
+1984 Bachelor of Science Degree in Electrical Engineering, University of New Hampshire, Durham

 1994 Squadron Officer School, Maxwell Air Force Base, Ala.

-1996 Master's Degree, Public Administration, Troy State University, Montgomery, Ala.
+1996 Master's Degree in Public Administration, Troy State University, Montgomery, Ala.

 2000 Air Command and Staff College, Maxwell AFB, Ala., by correspondence